nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

    ##### Article Filtering:
    We collected news articles from NY Times Archive API over the span of 20 years, from January 1st of 2000 to December 31st of 2019.
 Afterwards, we removed categories of articles, which were irrelelevant to stock market.
 Article sections that are kept at the end for sentiment analysis are as follows: 'Business', 'National', 'World', 'U.S.' , 'Politics', 'Opinion', 'Tech', 'Science',  'Health' and 'Foreign'.
 Out of 66M articles, approximately 719k articles are filtered out after applying the above filters.
    ##### Merge stock indices with articles:
    We concatenated all the articles headlines for a single day and merged them with appropriate date and Adjusted Close price of Dow Jones Industrial Average (DJIA) stock index value.
 Composite index prices such as DJIA reflect the overall change in the stock market.
 In general, the machine will get the output for one individual stock wrong most of the time, but when combined with other stocks, the variance in each stock insight will balance out.
 Therefore, the machine has a higher probability of getting the output right on average when we draw insights for a combination of stocks.
 Hence, most researchers prefer to predict stock prices of composite index instead of predicting individual company’s stock prices.
+   As the stock market is closed on weekends and US holidays, there are no open/close prices for any of the stocks on those days.
+We have used the interpolation method from pandas package to interpolate the prices and fill in the missing values.
  ### Raw Data Statistics: Explain the dataset [10 points]
 Describe the important properties of the dataset.
 How many data points are present?
 Describe the important features of the data and their basic statistics (range, mean, median, max).
 Details of ground-truth labels or dataset should be given, if applicable.
 Some examples are below:
 Text data: vocabulary size, number of sentences per text entry, average number of tokens per sentences, and more.